Reading Time: 5 minutes

 Tasmania has a temperate climate, with four distinct seasons.
 Weather conditions vary from coastal areas to the central highlands.
 Weather conditions can change quickly with heavy rain, strong winds and even snowfall possible during summer months.

-Summer is the best and safest walking period on the higher peaks and plateaus as they are often snow covered during winter and much of spring.
+Summer is the best and safest walking period on the higher peaks and plateaus as they are often snow covered during winter and early spring.
 Coastal regions have a generally milder climate and are suitable for bushwalking during all seasons.

 Bushwalking areas and notable walks